-Figure 12 Example of an occurring position in Chaotic Chess
+Figure 15 Example of an occurring position in Chaotic Chess

+The following sections describe the behavior of each item and the rules governing them.

 Rules for Barrier

-The square that the barrier is placed on, prevents pieces to step onto that field.
-Only the field that the barrier is placed on is affected, pieces can jump over the barrier.
+The square that the barrier is placed on, prevents pieces to step onto that square.
+Only the square that the barrier is placed on is affected, pieces can jump over the barrier.
+The following figures illustrate the behavior of the barrier in the game.